danknights/biol5950/example_01_comparative_genomics_with_ai.md

 > Prompt:
 >
-> OK I have the file ncbi_dataset.zip on MSI.
+> OK I have the file ncbi_dataset.zip on MSI, the supercomputer at UMN.
 What's next?

 Results: At this point, the entire analysis proceeded according to chatgpt's instructions!
 Every time I ran something, it prompted me to paste the output into the chat.